-Let us discuss these capital budgeting techniques one by one in detail along with examples –
+Let us discuss this one by one in detail along with examples –

 #1 – Profitability Index

-Profitability Index is one of the most important techniques of capital budgeting and it signifies a relationship between the investment of the project and the payoff of the project.
+Profitability Index is one of the essential techniques, and it signifies a relationship between the investment of the project and the payoff of the project.

 Where PV is the present value.